Games & Quizzes

 /ˈnərsiNG/

-(of mother) breastfeeding baby.
-Profession for taking care of sick people.
+(of mother) breastfeeding baby. profession or practice of providing care for sick and infirm.
 To keep holding a grudge, hope etc. in your mind.

 /ˈlərniNG/